sigdotcom/Reddit-With-React/backend/README.md

 ```bash
 yarn add --dev @types/koa @types/koa-router @types/koa-bodyparser @types/koa-session @types/koa-cors ts-node tslint typescript
 ```
-5. TODO: add download for package.json and tslint

 ### The Application
 The bread and butter of Koa is its application object.
 From the official